carlynorama/SwiftLIBPNG/README.md

 swift package init --type library
 ```

-#### Update Package.swft target's section to include a reference to the installed C system library
+#### Update Package.swift target's section to include a reference to the installed C system library

 The `pkgConfig` name is optional.
 It can be found by (on a computer with pkg-config installed) with `pkg-config --list-all | grep $THING_TO_WRAP` or some fraction of the `$THING_TO_WRAP` name.
 My understanding is that the "name" is the same as the header file's name w/o the .h